Reverse Engineering Approach to Quantum Electrodynamics: Calculation of the weight factor

+This expression has the form of a ``mass hyperboloid'' with an SO(5,2) symmetry.
+However, we have to keep in mind that on the hyperboloid (\ref{2-1}) there are no symmetry operations that ``rotate'' a spatial component of $P$ into a spatial component of $q$.
+So the values of $P^2$ and $q^2$ are separately kept constant under all (permitted) symmetry operations.

+Nevertheless, we can obtain rotations of spatial components of $P$ into such of $q$, provided that the timelike components $P_0$ and $q_0$ are automatically adjusted.
+Then the values of $P^2$ and $q^2$ are again separately kept constant.
+We will take advantage of this possibility below.

-Associated with SO(5,2) is the quotient group SO(5,2)/(SO(5)$\times$SO(2)).
-This quotient group is a homogeneous domain with a transitive action of SO(5,2).
-Therefore, this domain can serve as a natural paramete\-ri\-zation of a state space that is invariant under the group SO(5,2).
+Considered as a hyperboloid with full SO(5,2) symmetry, the domain (\ref{2-1}) is isomorphic to the quotient group $\widehat{\Omega}$ = SO(5,2)/(SO(5)$\times$SO(2)), which is a homogeneous domain with a transitive action of SO(5,2).
+With the group actions of the full SO(5,2), (\ref{2-1}) is an unbounded realization of the abstract manifold $\widehat{\Omega}$.
+If we restrict the group action to SO(3,1) and SO(2), then (\ref{2-1}) is an unbounded realization of our parameter manifold $\Omega$.